AlexanderHoogsteyn/GreenIndustrialProduction/README.md

 # GreenIndustrialProduction
 This Julia project is designed to perform agent-based optimization modeling capturing the interaction of different steelmaking decarbonization routes using Gurobi as the optimization solver.
 The decarbonization of the steel sector is governed by a rising carbon price, which we consider endogenously by modeling the EU emission trading scheme (ETS).
 The model integrates several components to simulate different agents' behavior, such as myopic foresight, leveraging the ADMM (Alternating Direction Method of Multipliers) algorithm to solve the model.
 It can be easily adapted to model a different sector than steelmaking.

+## Model Overview
+This project implements a partial equilibrium model to simulate the interaction of various agents in the EU Emission Trading Scheme (ETS).
+The model captures the behavior of producers, financial traders, and a competitive fringe, considering factors such as policy risk, myopic behavior, and financial constraints.
+The model is designed to evaluate the impact of these factors on carbon pricing and decarbonization pathways in the steelmaking sector.

+Key features of the model include:
+- **Multi-agent Modeling**: Producers, traders, and fringe agents interact within the ETS framework.
+- **Stochastic Optimization**: Incorporates uncertainty in key parameters such as emissions and abatement costs.
+- **Rolling Horizon Optimization**: Models agents with limited foresight to simulate myopic behavior.
+- **Financial Constraints**: Captures the impact of liquidity constraints on agent decisions.
+- **Policy Risk**: Evaluates the effect of policy uncertainty on carbon pricing and investment decisions.

+### Key Agents

+The model includes the following types of agents:

+1. **Producers**:
+   - Represent steelmaking firms with specific production routes.
+   - Optimize production and investment decisions under financial constraints and policy uncertainty.
+   - Can operate under deterministic or stochastic settings.

+2. **Financial Traders**:
+   - Trade allowances in the ETS to maximize profits.
+   - Can bank allowances for future use or sale.
+   - Operate under liquidity constraints in some scenarios.

+3. **Competitive Fringe**:
+   - Represents compliance actors with actual emissions in sectors not explicitly modeled.
+   - Ensures the ETS market clears by balancing supply and demand.

+4. **Agents**:
+   - General agent type that contains functions common to all agents.

 ## Requirements
 ### Julia Version
 - Julia 1.10 or higher